kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Partial hydration / Island architecture {#partial-hydration}

-If your implementation of hydration starts by walking from top level node and ends up running over the whole UI requiring all the state then partial hydration is identifying and instead running hydration only on dynamic trees (aka not [static trees](#static-trees)).
+If your implementation of hydration starts by walking from top level node and ends up running over the whole UI requiring deserializing **all the state** then partial hydration is identifying and instead running hydration only on dynamic trees (aka not [static trees](#static-trees)).
 The islands refers to the dynamic trees.

-Partial hydration is a form of [dead code elimination](#dead-code-elimination).
+Partial hydration is a form of [dead code elimination](#dead-code-elimination), where the code being removed is anything to do with UI that doesn't change.
+This includes static component's render methods and any dependencies the render methods pull in.
+If state is also serialized as a JSON blob then partial hydration can stop serializing data used by the static trees.

 The saving is a ratio of how *dynamic* the page is.
-Partial hydration doesn’t make the interactive parts faster just removes the “hydration costs” from static parts, so overall the page should be faster than the “hydrating” the whole page.
+Partial hydration doesn’t make the interactive parts faster just removes the costs of additional serialized state and their from static parts, so overall the page should be faster than the “hydrating” the whole page.
 And notes this is not a linear ratio, often dynamic parts contain larger code than the static parts (e.g. 90% static ≠ 90% performance improvement).

 Note that this architecture is difficult to implement for [SPAs](#spa) as the router is often *dynamic* and therefore so is everything below.
 It’s a architecture not a feature.
+Partial hydration / Island architecture is not related to [progressive enhancement](#progressive-enhancement)

 ### Progressive hydration / Lazy hydration {#progressive-hydration}

-Doing the process of hydration on interaction or some time after the page load.
+Doing the process of hydration on interaction with a component or some other time after the page load.

 It is important to note that this can make things noticeably slower as interactions have to do work after interaction they would have done at idle on the page load.
-So this architecture really encompasses other functionality at play such as only sending component only bundles and stopping at hydrating the whole subtree become interactive before then.
+So this architecture really encompasses other functionality at play such as reducing JS over the wire by sending granular component code and stopping at hydrating the whole subtree which can make the component interactive sooner.

 ### JIT (state) Hydration {#jit-hydration}